cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 2. Creates a security group.
 See Example I for more information.

 3. Creates a subnet.
-This is again similar to what we've done in Example I. The difference here is that the subnet has an extra relationship set towards a router.
+This is similar to that in example I, .
+The difference here is that the subnet has an extra relationship set towards a router.

-4. Creates a port, whose node name is `my_port`, and whose name on Openstack is `my_port_openstack_name`.
+4. Creates a port, whose node name is `my_port`, and whose name on OpenStack is `my_port_openstack_name`.
 The port is set with multiple relationships:
   - A relationship to the `my_network` node: Through this relationship, the port will be automatically placed on the `my_network_openstack_name` network.
   - A relationship to the `my_subnet` node: This relationship is strictly for ensuring the order of creation is correct, as the port requires the `my_subnet_openstack_name` subnet to exist before it can be created on it.
   - A relationship to the `my_security_group` node: This designated relationship type will take care of setting the `my_security_group_openstack_name` security group on the port.

-5. Creates a router, whose node name is `my_router`, and whose name on Openstack is `my_router_openstack_name`.
+5. Creates a router, whose node name is `my_router`, and whose name on OpenStack is `my_router_openstack_name`.
 The router will automatically have an interface in the external network.

-6. Creates a server, whose node name is `my_server`, and whose name on Openstack is *the node's ID* (since no `name` parameter was supplied under the `server` property).
+6. Creates a server, whose node name is `my_server`, and whose name on OpenStack is *the node's ID* (since no `name` parameter was supplied under the `server` property).
 The server is set with an image and flavor IDs.
 It also overrides the `cloudify_agent` property of its parent type to set the username that will be used to connect to the server for installing the Cloudify agent on it.
 Finally, it is set with a relationship to the `my_port` node: This designated relationship type will take care of connecting the server to `my_port_openstack_name`.
 {{% /gsCloak %}}